Merlin Olsen

 Merlin Jay Olsen (/ˈoʊlsən/; September 15, 1940 – March 11, 2010) was an American professional football player, announcer, and actor.
 For his entire 15-year professional football career, he was a defensive tackle with the Los Angeles Rams in the National Football League (NFL).
 He was selected to play in the Pro Bowl 14 times — every year but his last.
 The only other football players to have matched or exceeded that number are Bruce Matthews, Tony Gonzalez, Peyton Manning, and Tom Brady, who is the only NFL player to have played more times in the Pro Bowl, with 15 selections.

 In 1961, Olsen received the Outland Trophy, awarded to as the best lineman of the year in college football.
 He is a member of the Pro Football Hall of Fame and the College Football Hall of Fame.

 As an actor, he portrayed farmer Jonathan Garvey on Little House on the Prairie.
-After leaving that series, he starred in his own NBC drama, Father Murphy.
+He later starred in the drama series Father Murphy.
+Olsen also was active as a commentator on football broadcasts.

 Early life

 Merlin Olsen was born in Logan, Utah, where his parents, Merle Barrus and Lynn Jay Olsen, graduated from Utah State University (USU) and began their careers.
 His father was a professor at the university while his mother had graduated in elementary education.
-Merlin was the second of nine siblings and the first-born son.
+Merlin was the second of nine siblings and the eldest of three brothers.
 The family opened their home to host, feed, sleep, or tutor anyone in the neighborhood.

 Merlin pursued athletics in high school but was cut from the basketball team while in grade 9, told by the coach that athletics wasn't for him and that he should take up the arts.
 Later, Olsen turned down a football scholarship to Stanford University to play for USU.
 Classmate Ross Peterson described him as a "natural, big, strong leader ... he could have been successful at anything".
-His brothers Phil and Orrin also played football in the NFL; Merlin and Phil playing together for the Los Angeles Rams from 1971 to 1974.
+His brothers Phil and Orrin also played football in the NFL; Merlin and Phil played together for the Los Angeles Rams from 1971 to 1974.